wtg/shuttletracker/CONTRIBUTING.md

 ### Documentation

 If you face and resolve any issues not currently documented, feel free to add a page to the [Documentation](https://github.com/wtg/shuttletracker/wiki) to prevent future users from getting stuck on the same issue.

+### Additional Resources

+Additional resources for the languages used in the project can be found inside the [Developer Guide](https://github.com/wtg/shuttletracker/wiki/Developer-Guide).